First Party Pooled Special Needs Trust (PSNT)

 A First-Party PSNT is established with the beneficiary’s own funds, usually as a result of a personal injury or workers’ compensation award, inheritance left directly to the beneficiary, or Social Security back payment.

-First Party Special Needs Trust:
+First-Party Special Needs Trust: Joining Documentation

 What is a First-Party